-Sometimes, I would sneak down to watch TV from the doorway when I couldn’t sleep.
-I would inevitably get caught laughing, mostly because of my dad, certainly the double entendres were going over my head, and race upstairs to dream about being old enough to stay up and watch.
+Sometimes, I would sneak down to watch TV from the doorway when I couldn't sleep.
+I would inevitably get caught laughing, mostly because of my dad.
+Certainly, the double entendres were going over my head, and I raced upstairs to dream about being old enough to stay up and watch.

 Choosing between laughter and tears

-As my dad’s disease progressed, his sense of humor was a blessing when you had to choose between laughter and tears.
-The two aren’t far apart anyway.
-Dad would do something crazy, and he would laugh and totally fess up!
-He wasn’t sly at all!
+As my dad's disease progressed, his sense of humor was a blessing when you had to choose between laughter and tears.
+The two aren't far apart anyway.
+Dad would do something crazy, and he would laugh and totally fess up.
+He wasn't sly at all!
 Dad came tottering down the hall one day when he could still walk fairly well.
-He would grab things to hold onto along the way, like he was traveling aft or astern on open waters.
+He would grab things to hold onto like he was traveling aft or astern on open waters.

-As he got closer, I could see his beard stubble looked strangely more whiteish than usual.
-Maybe it was the manly Old Spice smell that gave him away.
-“Dad?
-(Somehow I just knew) Did you put deodorant on your face?!”
-“Of COURSE,” he laughed sounding so cavalier!
-We couldn’t help but laugh!
-I grabbed baby wipe after wipe to remove the stuff from his whiskers.
-At least no wetness or odor for his face in the next 24 hours!
-And thank goodness he hadn’t shaved under his arms!!
+"Of course!" he laughed, sounding so cavalier.
+We couldn't help but laugh!
+I grabbed a baby wipe after wipe to remove the stuff from his whiskers.
+At least no wetness or odor on his face in the next 24 hours!
+And thank goodness he hadn't shaved under his arms!
 He thought that was pretty funny, too!

 Sometimes it's no laughing matter